-- Canada must report the number of currently backlogged requests, nationally and in each region.
+- Canada must provide a detailed plan with targets and deadlines to the Tribunal for immediately resolving the backlog. - Canada must report the number of currently backlogged requests, nationally and in each region.
 This includes the number of backlogged requests at intake, in-progress, and the reimbursement backlog. - Indigenous Services Canada (ISC) must triage all backlogged cases for urgency.
-If a qualified professional has identified the request as urgent, ISC will consider it urgent until the Parties develop guidelines on urgent requests. - By January 9, 2025 - Working with Parties, Canada must identify solutions to reduce and eliminate the backlog.
+If a qualified professional has identified the request as urgent, ISC will consider it urgent until the Parties develop guidelines on urgent requests.

+By January 9, 2025

+Working with Parties, Canada must identify solutions to reduce and eliminate the backlog.